Run Docker Registry on Cloud Foundry

 Configure Front End Apps With Environment Variables on Cloud Foundry

 The 12 factor manifest tells us in point III that apps should retrieve their config from environment variables to strictly separate config from code.
-“Config” meaning everything that is likely to vary between deployments (staging, production, developer environments, etc).
-Cloud Foundry allows us to do that very easily using either the manifest.yml file or the cf set-env command.
+“Config” meaning everything that is likely to vary between deployments (staging, production, developer environments, etc.).
+Cloud Foundry allows us to do that easily using either the manifest.yml file or the cf set-env command.
 However, this only works for apps which have a dynamic back end.
-What if we want to configure a front end app that we have pushed to Cloud Foundry using the staticfile buildpack?
+What if we want to configure a front end app that we have pushed to Cloud Foundry using the Staticfile Buildpack?

 Cloud Foundry Route Services